 2. Develops cognitive learning like concentration and focus

 Yoga asanas are known to increase attention span and improve concentration (2).
 Practicing a pose encourages a child to focus on the effort it takes to achieve the posture or stay balanced.
 The single-handed focus translates into other activities in school or when playing a sport.
 Furthermore, an exercise in the form of yoga asanas promotes oxygen circulation in the whole body, enhancing memory retention (3).

 3. Boosts immunity

-Besides flu shots, regular yoga practice can boost your little one’s immune system (4).
+Besides flu shots and a balanced diet, regular yoga practice can boost your little one’s immune system (4).
 One of the first things yoga does is reduce stress, and then directly affects immune response.